 Why do we need restaurant reviews?

 Restaurant reviews are vital to attracting customers.
 Reviews build trust and are often the deciding factor for whether someone chooses to visit your restaurant.
-Review data also helps you continually improve your operations.
+Reviewing data also helps you continually improve your operations.
 It’s truly unbiased data since customers provide it without needing to be prompted.

 For example, we are working with a client who is having a food prep issue.
 By monitoring the data, we were able to identify the root cause of negative feedback and make meaningful changes to resolve the issue.
-Instead of playing a guessing game, the client now has the information they need in order to make the change and do it quickly and effectively.
+Instead of playing a guessing game, the client now has the information they need to make the change and do it quickly and effectively.
 In another instance, we were able to help a client pinpoint that a bathroom odor issue was causing sentiment to fall.
 This level of granularity allows BBI clients to truly understand what’s driving guest sentiment.

 What is the best website for customer reviews?

-We use all of the review sites in our data analyses, but Google reviews is the most comprehensive by far.
+We use all of the review sites in our data analyses, but Google Reviews is the most comprehensive by far.
 Between 90-95% of our data comes from Google.